rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 code.

-There is a difference between what the `match` expression from Listing 9-6 and `?` do: error values taken by `?` go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
-When `?` calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
+There is a difference between what the `match` expression from Listing 9-6 and the `?` operator do: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+When the `?` operator calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
 This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
-As long as each error type implements the `from` function to define how to convert itself to the returned error type, `?` takes care of the conversion automatically.
+As long as each error type implements the `from` function to define how to convert itself to the returned error type, the `?` operator takes care of the conversion automatically.

 In the context of Listing 9-7, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
-If an error occurs, `?` will return early out of the whole function and give any `Err` value to the calling code.
+If an error occurs, the `?` operator will return early out of the whole function and give any `Err` value to the calling code.
 The same thing applies to the `?` at the end of the `read_to_string` call.

 The `?` operator eliminates a lot of boilerplate and makes this function’s implementation simpler.
-We could even shorten this code further by chaining method calls immediately after the `?`, as shown in Listing 9-8:
+We could even shorten this code further by chaining method calls immediately after the `?`, as shown in Listing 9-8.

 <span class="filename">Filename: src/main.rs</span>